Returns Management Guide: Optimizing Your E-commerce Returns Processes

 Managing Returns To Increase Sales

-There are ways in which you can use your returns management strategy can be utilized to increase sales.
+There are ways in which you can use your returns management strategy to increase sales.
 Some common ways to increase sales through returns include:

 - Increasing the returns window